 In today’s economy, business leaders need flexible financial solutions they can count on from forward-thinking digital platforms.
 At Rho, we know that supporting (not just profiting from) global spend is an important part of that equation.

 That’s why we never charge service and transaction fees for outgoing global payments, including foreign transaction fees on card payments.
-Plus, we keep our FX rate to a flat, market-leading 0.6% across 27 global currencies and 0.75% across 9 Asia-Pacific currencies.
+Plus, we keep our FX rate to a flat, market-leading 1% across 32 currencies.
 Our terms and prices are always shared openly and honestly, with no surprises or hidden costs.

 We also offer integrated AP solutions that simplify expense management, automate invoice and payment processes, and sync seamlessly with a company’s accounting tools for instant reporting and reconciliation.